-USS NIMITZ (CVN 68) class: The success of ENTERPRISE led to the larger NIMITZ class.
+NIMITZ class: The success of ENTERPRISE led to the larger NIMITZ class.
 NIMITZ-class aircraft carriers' two reactors produce more power than ENTERPRISE's eight.
 With larger displacement made possible by a wider hull, she can store 50 percent more ammunition, carry almost twice as much aviation fuel as a conventionally-powered aircraft carrier, and go more than 20 years without refueling, thereby requiring only one refueling in the life of the ship.
 NIMITZ-class aircraft carriers are over 18 stories tall, have 41⁄2 acres of flight deck, and carry crews (including the air wings) of over 5,500.
+Further, NIMITZ is not the same aircraft carrier that was commissioned in 1975.
+The carriers undergo continuous modernization of aircraft, weapons, and ship systems to ensure that the most capable and current ships and air wings are available for every deployment.

-An artist's conception of PCU GERALD R. FORD (CVN 78)
+USS GERALD R. FORD (CVN 78) conducting flight testing during shakedown.

-PCU GERALD R. FORD (CVN 78) DATA (GERALD R. FORD class)
+USS GERALD R. FORD (CVN 78) DATA (GERALD R. FORD class)